bombig-net/whoops/README.md

 # Whoops – WordPress Dashboard Todo Module

-Whoops is a simple WordPress Dashboard module developed by bombig-net exclusively for internal use.
+Whoops is a simple WordPress Dashboard module developed by [bombig.net](https://bombig.net) exclusively for internal use.
 It provides a clear and easy-to-use todo list for managing tasks directly within the WordPress Dashboard.
 Additionally, the module allows downloading predefined tasks for quick integration into new projects.

 ## Features